JetBrains/inspection-plugin/README.md

     infos.inspections = ['org.jetbrains.java.generate.inspection.ClassHasNoToStringMethodInspection']
 }
 ```
-In this case will be used a inspections from manually defined list and inherited from IDEA.
+In this case both inspections from manually defined list and inherited from IDEA will be in use.

 To run inspections, execute from terminal: `gradlew inspectionsMain`.
 This will download IDEA artifact to gradle cache,
 unzip it to cached temporary dir and launch all inspections.
-You will see inspection messages in console as well as in report XML located in `build/reports/inspections/main.xml`.
+You will see inspection messages in console as well as in report XML / HTML located in `build/reports/inspections`.

 You can find example usage in `sample` project subdirectory.